omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 my_with(d, x + y)
 ```

 Here, the expression `x + y` is *not* quoted in the function call, so normally we would expect `x + y` to be evaluated in the calling scope.
-Because we explicitly `substitute` the argument in `my_with` this does not happen, instead we evaluate the expression in the context of the data frame.
+Because we explicitly `substitute` the argument in `my_with` this does not happen.
+Instead, we evaluate the expression in the context of the data frame.
 This is non-standard evaluation.

-The real `with` function actually works a little better than our version.
+The real `with` function works a little better than our version.
 If the expression we evaluate contains variables that are not found in the data frame, then it takes these variables from the calling scope.
 Our version can also handle variables that do not appear in the data frame, but it works slightly differently.

 If we use the two functions in the global scope we don't see a difference: